sontung/old_code/docs/install.md

 mkdir -p data_video/all_video
 ```

 Each video folder has only 3 videos with SHOULDER view, DRV view, REAR view.
-To get the best results, make sure that the similarity between 3 views is the same.
+To get the best results, make sure that the movements in these views are similar or sync.

 Rename 3 required videos to corresponding name:
-* SHOULDER view -> 0
+* SHOULDER view -> 0.mp4 (mp4 is just example).
-* DRV view -> 1
+* DRV view      -> 1.mp4
-* REAR view -> 2
+* REAR view     -> 2.mp4

 Then, copy video folder to `data_video/all_video`.